Contents

-Foreign bonds offer a unique investment opportunity for both corporations and individual investors.
-These debt securities, issued by a foreign entity in a domestic market, provide a way to diversify portfolios.
-They help gain exposure to international markets.
-Investors can potentially earn higher returns.
+Foreign bonds offer a unique investment opportunity for corporations and individual investors.
+These debt securities, issued by a foreign entity in a domestic market, allow investors to diversify their portfolios, gain exposure to international markets, and potentially earn higher returns.

 What are foreign bonds?